waterhackweek/tsdata_access/README.md

 ## conda environment and jupyter

-The conda environment file `environment.yml` doesn't install jupyter.
+- The conda environment file `environment.yml` doesn't install jupyter.
 It assumes you are running jupyterlab using a different conda environment where jupyterlab is installed.
-We can change this (add jupyter to this conda env) later if we think it'll cause less confusion
+We can change this (add jupyter to this conda env) later if we think it'll cause less confusion.
+- We may want to add a couple of packages from Emilio's [geohackweek vector tutorial conda environment file](https://github.com/geohackweek/tutorial_contents/blob/master/vector/environment.yml).
+Also note that in that file, `jupyter` *is* installed.

 ### Install miniconda and setup jupyter lab
 Steps taken from https://geohackweek.github.io/preliminary/01-conda-tutorial/